 - 4 cups low sodium chicken broth divided

 - Corn tortilla strips or 6 small corn tortillas: see notes to make your own strips this is a must-have!

 - Chopped fresh cilantro

 - Lime slices

 - In a large skillet, heat the olive oil over medium heat.
-Once hot, add the onion, jalapeno, red bell pepper, green bell pepper, garlic, chili powder, cumin, and salt.
+Once hot, add the onion, jalapeño, red bell pepper, green bell pepper, chili powder, cumin, and salt.
 Cook until the onion in softened, about 6 to 8 minutes.

 - Stir in the garlic and cook until fragrant, about 30 seconds.

 - Transfer mixture from the skillet to the bottom of a 6-quart or larger slow cooker.
 Keep the skillet handy.

 - Arrange the chicken breasts on top of the mixture in the slow cooker.
 Add the tomatoes, chiles in adobo, and pinto beans.

 - Stir the cornmeal together with 3 cups of the chicken broth.
 Pour into the slow cooker.